srg74/WLED-ESP32-dev-board/README.md

-# WLED ESP32 universal controller designed for WLED and many more projects
+# ESP32 WLED dev board designed for WLED and many more projects

 ## Imagination is your limit ;)